iconify/types/README.md

 #### Meta data

-JSON files might also contain meta data.
+JSON files might also contain the metadata.
 That data is used for browsing icons, searching icons, exporting icon sets as fonts.

-Meta data is combination of several types, represented as type `IconifyMetaData`.
+Metadata is a combination of several types, represented as type `IconifyMetaData`.

 ##### Icon set information

-Icon set information is part of meta data, it includes information about author and license.
+Icon set information is part of the metadata, it includes information about an author and license.

 Example: